lr91-089/Truck-Drone-Tandem-Disaster-Relief-Simulation/README.md

 # Truck-Drone-Tandem-Disaster-Relief-Simulation
-A repository with the simulation framework and instances used for the submitted paper "On delivery policies for a truck-and-drone tandem in disaster relief".
+A repository with the simulation framework and instances used for the submitted paper:
+> Otto, A., Golden, B., Lorenz, C., Luo, Y., Pesch, E. & Rocha, L. A. (2024).
+On delivery policies for a truck-and-drone tandem in disaster relief.
+IISE Transactions.
+Article in Press.

 You are kindly requested to cite this paper if these code or instances are relevant to your research.